Clinical and Laboratory Monitoring of Pediatric HIV Infection

 Studies that include children or children/adolescents, but not studies limited to postpubertal adolescents

-Laboratory monitoring of children living with HIV poses unique and challenging issues.
-In particular, the normal ranges of CD4 T lymphocyte (CD4) counts and plasma HIV RNA concentrations (viral loads) can vary significantly by age.
+Laboratory monitoring of children with HIV poses unique and challenging issues.
+In particular, the normal ranges of CD4 T lymphocyte (CD4) cell counts and plasma HIV RNA concentrations (viral loads) can vary significantly by age.
 The CD4 counts and viral load values that predict the risk of disease progression also change as a child ages.
 This section will address immunologic, virologic, general laboratory, and clinical monitoring of children with HIV, with information that is relevant to both those who have recently received an HIV diagnosis and those who are receiving antiretroviral therapy (ART).

 Clinical and Laboratory Monitoring of Children with HIV

-Initial Evaluation of Children Who Recently Received an HIV Diagnosis, or Entering or Transferring to a New Care Setting
+Initial Evaluation of Children Who Recently Received an HIV Diagnosis, or Are Entering or Transferring to a New Care Setting

-Children who have recently received an HIV diagnosis should have their CD4 counts and plasma viral loads measured.
-Their growth and development should be evaluated for signs of HIV-associated abnormalities, and a complete physical examination should be performed to identify physical findings of HIV disease (e.g., lymphadenopathy, hepatosplenomegaly, hyperreflexia, ankle clonus).
-Testing also should be performed to assess for HIV-associated conditions, including anemia, leukopenia, thrombocytopenia, hypoalbuminemia, nephropathy (urinalysis), hyperglycemia, hepatic transaminitis, and renal insufficiency (creatinine).
-In addition, children with HIV should have a complete, age-appropriate medical history and physical examination (see Table 6 below).
-Opportunistic infection (OI) monitoring should follow the guidelines that are appropriate for the child’s exposure history and clinical setting (see the Pediatric Opportunistic Infection Guidelines).
-Children with HIV who are relocating from outside the United States may benefit from additional evaluations—such as screening for tuberculosis, gastrointestinal parasites, hepatitis infection, lead level, and thyroid function.
-See Centers for Disease Control and Prevention International Adoption.1
+Monitoring for OIs should follow the guidelines that are appropriate for the child’s exposure history and clinical setting (see the Pediatric Opportunistic Infection Guidelines).
+Children with HIV who are relocating from outside the United States may benefit from additional evaluations—such as gastrointestinal parasites, lead level, and thyroid function.
+See Centers for Disease Control and Prevention International Adoption.

 Laboratory confirmation of HIV infection should be obtained when available documentation is incomplete (see Diagnosis of HIV Infection in Infants and Children).
 Genotypic resistance testing should be performed, even if ART is not initiated immediately.
 In addition, a full antiretroviral (ARV) drug history should be obtained; this history should include any exposure to ARV drugs for the prevention of perinatal HIV transmission (see Drug-Resistance Testing in the Adult and Adolescent Antiretroviral Guidelines).
-HLA-B*5701 testing should be conducted on initial laboratory screening to allow for possible abacavir (ABC) initiation, and an alternative ARV drug should be used if the HLA-B*5701 test result is positive2 (see the Abacavir section in Appendix A: Pediatric Antiretroviral Drug Information).
+HLA-B*5701 testing should be conducted on initial laboratory screening to allow for possible abacavir (ABC) initiation, and an alternative ARV drug should be used if the HLA-B*5701 test result is positive2 (see the Abacavir section in Appendix A. Pediatric Antiretroviral Drug Information).

 Before initiating therapy or making changes to a patient’s ARV regimen, a clinician and multidisciplinary team members (where available) should assess potential barriers to adherence and discuss the importance of adherence with the patient and/or their caregiver (see Adherence to Antiretroviral Therapy in Children and Adolescents with HIV).